prpole/dissertation/chapter2/main.md

 Americanness with Anglo-Saxonism, he interprets as a threat the agricultural acumen of immigrants understood as not-white.
-Again and again, the novel articulates a panic at the prospect of a non-white America, and environmentally conscious agriculture is the surprising source of a change.
+Again and again, the novel articulates a panic at the prospect of a non-white America, and environmentally conscious agriculture is the surprising source of the racial sea-change.

-Yet it does not allow for a simple condemnation of these agricultural methods and their immigrant practitioners, nor could it function narratively without the very pluralism by which its characters are threatened.
-At the same time that Benson laments the defeat of the "Yankees", he gives voice to a grudging respect for the horticultural methods by which they were defeated.
+Yet the novel does not allow for a simple condemnation of these agricultural methods and their immigrant practitioners, nor could it function narratively without the very pluralism by which its characters are threatened.
+At the same time that Benson laments the defeat of the "Yankees", he gives voice to a grudging respect for the horticultural methods by which they were bested.
 In discussing a valley largely owned and worked by Japanese immigrants, he
 continues: "But that's another point where we Americans lose out.
 There isn't anything wasted in this valley, not a core nor a paring; and it isn't the Americans who do the saving."
-When Billy tries to defend the record of Anglo-American settlers by saying "It was our folks that made this country[....]
+Billy tries to defend the record of Anglo-American settlers by saying "It was our folks that made this country[....]
 Fought for it, opened it up, did everything---", Benson
 interrupts: "But develop it[....]
-We did our best to destroy it, as we destroyed the soil of New England."[@london_valley_1999 294-5] Nativist perspectives are indeed voiced in the discussion of ecological agricultural practices, and repeatedly so, but they are just as repeatedly undercut by a condemnation of the Anglo-American environmental record immigrants are undoing.
-By the logic of London's notes toward *The Acorn-Planter*, we see that immigrants rightfully come to own the soil of their new home by making it more abundant.
+We did our best to destroy it, as we destroyed the soil of New England."[@london_valley_1999 294-5] A nativist perspective is indeed voiced in the discussion of ecological agricultural practices, and repeatedly so, but they are just as repeatedly undercut by a condemnation of the Anglo-American environmental record, which immigrants are undoing through agriculture that builds the vitality of the soil.
+By the logic of London's notes toward *The Acorn-Planter*, the immigrants rightfully come to own the soil of their new home by making it more abundant.

 Just as America's land needs immigrants to rescue it from exhaustion at the hands of "Yankees," so does the novel rely on immigrants to complete Billy and